 Oh no!!!
 Do you hear that?
 Your sweet little boy just started to cry.
 Not the “ouch, I’m hurt” cry….
 It’s the “I’m so mad and annoyed” cry.

 If you don’t do something quick, you know that soon he will be on the floor, kicking his feet and yelling.

 - Stay Calm

 Children feed off of the energy around them.
 If you become upset, they will “feel” that emotion and become more upset.
 Instead, stay calm.
-Take in a big breath and ask them if they need a hug.
+Take a big breath and ask them if they need a hug.
 If they don’t, quietly tell them that you will help them when they are ready.

 - Give Them Space

 Parents often tell me they try to “talk their child down” from a tantrum.
 This hardly ever works because if your child is overwhelmed with emotions, the last thing they want to do is listen to a lecture!
 Instead, give your child space and the opportunity to take breaths, processing their emotions independently.
 If they are hurting themselves or items, redirect them to a safe space to calm down (like near some pillows to throw instead of the wooden blocks.)
 Once they are calm, they will be ready for some help.